ShamanthNyk/ShamanthNyk/README.md

 lie in the field of Explainable AI and Natural Language Processing.

-- 🔭 I’m currently working on **Explainable AI and Graph Neural Networks**
+- 🔭 I’m currently working on **Text Summarization and Query Generation.**

 - 📫 How to reach me **shamanthrnayak@gmail.com**